 Not all jobs are suitable for telecommuting.
 Not all employees are suitable either.
 Determining whether or not the pros outweigh the cons will help organizations to determine if telecommuting is a good option for them.

 PRO: Flexible schedules increase job satisfaction and lower the attrition rate.
-Managing your professional and personal life between the hours of eight a.m. and 5 p.m. is proving to be an impossibility as the demands on our time increase, forcing most professionals to put-off personal items until the weekends.
+Managing your professional and personal life between the hours of eight a.m. and 5 p.m. is proving to be an impossibility as the demands on our time increase, forcing most professionals to put off personal items until the weekends.
 It’s no surprise that employees do not feel rested or replenished come Monday morning.
 They spent the weekend running errands and cleaning the house!
-Allowing your employees to work from home gives them the reasonable amount of flexibility in their schedule, making it possible to achieve more balance with the professional and personal.
+Allowing your employees to work from home gives them a reasonable amount of flexibility in their schedule, making it possible to achieve more balance between the professional and personal.
 Ultimately, this impacts job satisfaction and subsequently, the attrition rate in your office.

 CON: Measuring results can be tricky.
 Ctrip conducted its research using employees working in their call center.
 Productivity and hours worked are easily assessed when dealing with phone calls- the results are purely quantitative.
 But what about Marketing, traditionally a difficult area to accurately assess ROI?
 Productivity isn’t as easily calculated in those departments.